How to Strategically Organize Your Products in Shopify to Get More Sales

 Shopify has a huge capability when it comes to product organization.
 The platform uses collections and tags that will allow you to organize and filter your products at the same time.
 It also allows you to customize your theme to further refine your display.

-Collections are used specifically to gather similar products into their own groups (short sleeve t-shirts, long sleeve t-shirts).
+Collections are explicitly used to gather similar products into their own groups (short sleeve t-shirts, long sleeve t-shirts).
 You can name and rename collections as your inventory and business goals change.

 Tags are used within collections to narrow them down using key search terms.
 This allows users to search for a purple shirt within your collection of short sleeve t-shirts.

-Themes are different from tags and collections because they allow you to customize the actual display of the collections and tags.
+Themes differ from tags and collections because they allow you to customize the actual display of the collections and tags.
 These are featured on the front end, to make the user experience easier and to better organize your products in Shopify.

 It’s all about breaking the store down into sections that are easy to browse.
 Easy browsing makes for happy customers.
 Happy customers make for conversions.